-- relevant qualifications and/or experience – with preference given to those who have completed tertiary studies in the areas of political science, international relations, international law, human rights, gender studies, environment and international development;
+- relevant qualifications and/or experience – with preference given to those who have completed or are in their final year of tertiary studies in the areas of political science, international relations, international law, human rights, gender studies, environment and international development;

 - clear communication and strong interpersonal skills;

 - problem solving and analytical skills; and

 - proven ability to handle high pressure environments.